sadikurilizer5050/alx-low_level_programming/0x03-debugging/README.md

-This is the root directory for Debugging Project
+This is the root folder for Debugging